-Different accounts were offered to explain Q-float phenomenon.
-One account, the move-ment/stranding account, argues that floating constructions result from a leftward movement of the associate NP out of a complex constituent that contains both it and the quantifier (Giusti 1990, Shlonsky 1991, Merchant 1996, Cinque 1999,McCloskey 2000, Zyman 2017, among others).
-Another account is the adverbial/adjunct analysis which simply treats FQs as adverbial elements that semantically modify the predicates they combine with, or that modify their associate NPs (Kayne 1975, Dowty and Brodie 1984, Miyagawa 1989, Baltin 1995, Bobaljik 1995, Torrego 1996, Brisson 1998, Benmamoun 1999, Reed 2010).
+Different accounts were offered to explain the Q-float phenomenon.
+One account, the movement/stranding account, argues that Q-float results from a leftward movement of the associate NP out of a complex constituent that contains both it and the quantifier (Giusti 1990, Shlonsky 1991, Merchant 1996, Cinque 1999, McCloskey 2000, Zyman 2017, among others).
+Another account is the adverbial/adjunct analysis which simply treats FQs as adverbial elements that semantically modify the predicates they combine with, or that modify their associate NPs (Kayne 1975, Dowty and Brodie 1984, Miyagawa 1989, Baltin 1995, Bobaljik 1995, Torrego 1996, Brisson 1998, Benmamoun 1999, Reed 2010, and others).
 A more recent analysis, a hybrid analysis argues that in some languages both stranding and adverbial modification are available as Q-floating strategies (e.g., Fitzpatrick 2006).

-This paper investigates Q-float in Modern Standard Arabic (and related languages like Hebrew), and presents empirical facts that argue in favor of a movement account of Q-float.
+This paper investigates Q-float in Modern Standard Arabic (and related languages like Hebrew), and presents empirical facts that argue in favor of a movement account.
 This account, however, does not involve stranding of a floating quantifier in the strict sense.
 Rather, the FQ and its associate are merged in the same syntactic position as a set of autonomous NPs, where a member of the set (the associate) moves to allow the set to be labeled and integrated into the structure (Ott 2015).
 This means that although the associate and the quantifier are in a movement dependency, they have not formed a continuous constituent at any stage of the derivation.
 I will show that the analysis captures many of the peculiarities of Q-float in natural languages in general and in Arabic specifically.
-If the analysis is in the right direction, it has a consequence on the issue of whether the distribution of FQs is a reliable diagnostic of NP trace positions.
-It will turn out that, at least in Arabic, FQs are reliable indicators of NP traces, contra what researchers found for FQs in languages like English and French whose distribution patterns more with adverbial adjuncts (e.g., Bobaljik 1995).

 I begin by presenting the facts of Q-float in Arabic in section 2, many of which have not been documented before, as far as I know.
-In section 3, a brief critique of previous accounts will be presented, showing that current accounts do not capture all the facts of Q-float in Arabic.
-In section 4, building on a recent account for German split topics (Ott 2015), I propose an analysis of the facts, and show that this analysis solves many of the puzzles of Q-float in Arabic.
-A note on the relation between the distribution of FQs and the distribution of NP trace positions is made in section 5.
-Section 6 is the conclusion.
+In section 3, a brief critique of previous accounts will be presented, showing that they do not capture all the facts of Q-float in Arabic.
+In section 4, building on a recent account for split topics in German (Ott 2015), I propose a movement analysis that solves many of the puzzles of Q-float in Arabic.
+Section 5 is a note on the other languages.
+Section 6 is a conclusion.